Anisimov hat trick carries Blackhawks past Rangers

 Anisimov finished his hat trick on a two-on-one break with 3:48 to go.
 Fans littered the ice with hats as Anisimov celebrated his third goal of the game and his ninth of the season.

 NOTES: Blackhawks RW Ryan Hartman and C Tommy Wingels returned to action after each sat out the previous game as a healthy scratch.
 They took the spots of C Tanner Kero and D Jordan Oesterle, who watched the game in shirts and ties. ...
 Rangers D Kevin Shattenkirk’s point streak ended at seven games. ...
-Blackhawks C Nick Schmaltz notched three assists, which improved his season total to 10 points (3 G, 7 A). ...
-Rangers C Paul Carey and D Brendan Smith were healthy scratches.
+Blackhawks C Nick Schmaltz notched three assists, which improved his season total to 10 points (three goals). ...
+Rangers C Paul Carey and D Brendan Smith were healthy scratches. ...
+Rangers C Boo Nieves won 8 of 9 faceoff attempts.